sahithyandev/s1/src/content/docs/electrical-fundamentals/electrical-installation/04-rccb.md

 ![RCCB](/electrical/rccb.jpg)

+Short for Residual Current Circuit Breaker.

 Trips when line current and neutral current are different.
 Residual current is the difference between live and neutral currents.
 Provides protection against earth faults and leakage currents.

+Consists of a solonoid coil.

-The current difference between line and neutral currrents is used to energize the solenoid, which causes the switch to open.
-Under normal operating conditions, two identical windings, m1 and m2, will carry the main current.
-Since the currents are equal and opposite through the two windings, there is mmf balance and there will be no induced emf on the detector winding.
+Under normal operating conditions, two identical windings will carry the main current.
+Since the currents are equal and opposite through the two windings, there is emf balance and there will be no induced emf on the detector winding.
 Thus the operating coil will not be energized.

-However, in case of a fault the line and neutral currents will not equal and the trip coil will be energized due to the induced currents in the detector winding.
+In case of a fault, the line and neutral currents will not be equal and the trip coil will be energized due to the induced currents in the detector winding.

 :::note